Kebili: Language and religion

 Islam is the dominant religion.
 Kebili, as many other Tunisian towns, holds a great number of Soofiat Maqams (Saleheen).

 Economy

 The economy of Kebili has seen diverse orientations throughout its history.
-Kebili was one of the main hubs of the African slavery trade to satisfy European needs.
+Kebili was one source of the African slavery trade to satisfy European needs.
 Slaves were taken to Europe through the port of Gabès.
 Nowadays, Kebili relies heavily on agriculture and tourism.

 Agriculture

 The main agricultural product in the region are dates or "deglets".
 Kebili produces a very high quality date, exported all around the world and contributing significantly to the local and national economy.

 Tourism

 Since national independence, the government of Tunisia has encouraged tourism projects and resorts in the Saharan region.
 Of these Douz, south of Kebili, is the most famous Saharian destination of Tunisia (known as the Sahara Gate).

 Climate

 Temperature records have been kept here from 1901–1939, 1949–1953, and 2000–2012.
 The French colonial authorities of the Service météorologique de Tunis maintained the older records.
 A portion of the original data logs for this early period is in the NCDC archives and at the POR of 1907 to 1932.
 Like Azizia, Kebili is subject to the foehn-like wind phenomena known as a Ghibili.

 The World Meteorological Organization cites Kebili as having recorded the highest temperature ever recorded in Africa at 55.0 C, which is disputed by some meteorologists mainly because in the post WW2-era no temperature above 48.8 C (24 July 1997) was recorded in the Kebili station and no temperature above 51.3 C (Ouargla, Algeria, 5 July 2018) was recorded in the whole continent of Africa.